We demystify wonderful tawny biscuits, ditch the silliness, and show you how to get them soft, fluffy, and crispy on the outsides

 5) Melt the 3 ounce hunk of butter and lightly paint a small baking pan or cookie sheet with it.
 Thoroughly cover a section about 8 inches square with the butter.
 Butter the inner sides of the pan as well.
 When you are done, pick up the pan and look at it to make sure it is thoroughly buttered to prevent sticking.
 Do not be tempted to use a sheet of parchment paper or a silpat.
 Butter is crucial to getting a crispy bottom (and for flavor).
 Set the remaining melted butter aside for painting the tops before baking.

 5) Toss 3 to 4 tablespoons of flour on your work surface and coat your hands well with flour.
 Slide the dough onto the work surface and gently press it into a 6 inch square.
 It'll be about 1 inch thick.
-For soft, fluffy, crumbly biscuits, you're done.
-For flaky, layered biscuits that split easily, fold the square of dough in half, flatten it out, and fold it again and again, at least 5 times.
+Fold the square of dough in half, flatten it out, and fold it again and again, at least 5 times.
+This folding creates layers that will bake into a flaky biscuit.
 You will probably have to re-flour the surface and your hands several times.
 Then form the dough into a 6 inch square.

 6) Cut the dough into 9 squares like a tic-tac-toe board.
 If you prefer, you can cut them into round biscuits with a biscuit cutter or the rim of a water glass.
 Or, you can make "drop biscuits," rustic unformed biscuits, by simply ripping off a hunk of dough a bit larger than a golf ball.
 At this point, you can now freeze the biscuits between layers of wax paper in a zipper bag.
 Then you can bake them right out of the freezer, adding an extra 5 minutes or so to the baking time.